This guide will walk you through the initial steps of getting an account, joining a project and working with your first instance.

 Your instance may take approximately ten minutes to launch.
 The launch process includes powering up, loading the operating system over the network, and booting up for the first time on a rack located either at the University of Chicago or the Texas Advanced Computing Center, depending on where you chose to launch your instance.
 Before you can access your instance, you need to first assign a floating IP address - an IP address that is accessible over the public Internet.

-If you don’t see your instance, go to the Instances list by clicking on Compute and Instances in the sidebar.
+Go to the Floating IP dashboard by clicking on Network and Floating IPs in the sidebar.

-You may allocate a floating IP for your project by clicking on the + button next to the dropdown that says Select an IP address.
-A new dialog will open for allocating floating IP.
+If you didn’t already have a Floating IP available, you may allocate one to your project by clicking on the Allocate IP to Project button along the top row in the Floating IP dashboard.
+A new dialog will open for allocating the floating IP.

 Once your instance has launched with an associated floating IP address, it can be accessed via SSH using the private key that you downloaded during the Launching an Instance step.